jac0be/PatternAnalysis-2025/recognition/Flan_T5_s45893623/README.md

 Across the selected examples, two broad failure modes emerge:
 1. `Overly Clinical Language`

 In the 4th sample, the model produces a summary that is technically accurate but fails to fully simplify it.
 Instead of paraphrasing jargon such as “sternotomy”, “cerclage”, and “pleura”, it repeats these clinical terms almost unchanged.
 This behaviour appears when the input consists of a dense cluster of specialised terms with no surrounding context.
 Each sentence in the report is essentially a list of named medical findings rather than descriptions of processes or effects.
-This is not a hallucination issue, it is concept-mapping failure caused by the structure of the input.
+This is a concept-mapping failure caused by the structure of the input.
 In general, the model performs well when it can see *why* a clinical entity is mentioned (e.g. "pneumothorax in the upper right lobe").
-But when the report is simply a stack of nouns, the model cannot reliably identify which concepts are important and therefore does not rewrite them.
+Sequence models rely heavily on context windows, relational cues and patterns, but when the report is simply a stack of nouns, the model struggles under a lack of signal / context needed to rewrite the medical terms.

 2. `Semantic Drift on Rare Clinical Patterns`

 We can observe a hallucination issue on the 3rd sample.
-The model incorrectly describes a 'persistent apical pneumothorax' as a collapsed lung which is somewhat related but not medically equivalent.
+The model incorrectly describes a 'persistent apical pneumothorax' as a 'collapsed lung', which is somewhat related but not medically equivalent.
 This suggests that the model occasionally substitutes a more familiar medical concept when faced with highly specific terms.
 These errors tend to be small, but they directly affect factual correctness.

-It's worth noting that these failure examples took an effort to find.
 Despite these issues, the model shows strong reliability across most cases, especially when the input phrasing is common in the training corpus.
-It rarely invents findings, avoids major hallucinations, and generally preserves clinical meaning.
-Its failures are not insignificant and are worth noting, but they represent specific edge cases rather than a complete systemic failure.
+The model seldom invents findings, avoids major hallucinations, and generally preserves clinical meaning.
+However, failures do occur when the input consists largely of isolated, highly specific medical terms with no explanatation.
+For instance, phrases such as "persistent right apical pneumothorax." or "hiatal hernia" provide little contextual structure for the model to interpret.
+In these cases, the model either repeats the terms verbatim rather than simplifying, or substitutes to a basic concept that may not be medically equivalent.